 Much of what is known about the association and Salem High School during the 20th century is due to the excellent recordkeeping of Laura Mae Hovermale Whinnery ’30.
 For many years Mrs. Whinnery collected and carefully archived information about SHS classes, sports, extracurricular activities, and alumni.
 Many wonderful items—newspaper clippings, photographs, and memorabilia—preserved by Mrs. Whinnery were donated to the association and are now on display at the association’s office at 330 East State Street.

 The association’s office has been in downtown Salem since 1983 when Daniel E. Smith ’46 generously gave the association a 15-year, rent-free lease for the three-story building that he owned at 328/330 East State Street.
+Next door to Smith's jewelry store, this building will be remembered by many as the site of Schafer's Tavern although over the years it also housed a shoe store, hardware store, billiard hall, tobacconist, photography studio,and cosmetology school.
 During 1983 and 1984, the second floor of the building was extensively remodeled with support from members of 18 different SHS classes.
 The association later purchased the building for $54,306.
-In 2008, with the need for more space and easier accessibility becoming apparent, the association renovated and moved the office to the first floor of the building that had at various times housed a shoe store, cosmetology school, hardware store, tavern, billiard hall, photography studio, and tobacconist.
+In 2008, with the need for more space and easier accessibility becoming apparent, the association renovated and moved the office to the first floor of the building.
 Many alumni donated money, in-kind contributions, and time to the renovation of the 2,800-square-foot space that includes an office, display areas to showcase memorabilia, and a conference room that is available for class reunion planning meetings.

 Beginning in 1984, the association has employed office coordinators to manage its busy office.
-Robert Dixon '40 served in this capacity from 1984 to 1995; Henrietta Hilliard Kilbreath '42 from 1995 to 1998; and Helen Potter Hayes '57 from 1998 to the present time.
-In 2011 Sharon Schmidt Walker '67 became the assistant office coordinator; since 2013 she and Hayes have shared duties as co-coordinators.
+Robert Dixon '40 served in this capacity from 1984 to 1995; Henrietta Hilliard Kilbreath '42 from 1995 to 1998; and Helen Potter Hayes '57 from 1998 to December 2017.
+In 2011 Sharon Schmidt Walker '67 became the assistant office coordinator; from 2013 until the end of 2017, she and Hayes acted as co-coordinators.
 The office staff keeps the database of graduates' names and addresses up to date, supplies information and other assistance to class reunion planners, collects and archives information about SHS and its alumni, records contributions, corresponds with donors, and coordinates the twice yearly mailing of the association's newsletter.

 In 2015 Lauren Arnold '05 was hired as SHSAA's first executive director.
-The executive director is responsible for implementing board policies, engaging with the public and SHS alumni, and overseeing the daily operations of the SHSAA office.
+The executive director is responsible for implementing board policies, ensuring the organization's compliance with government regulations, engaging with the public and SHS alumni, and overseeing the daily operations of the SHSAA office.
 Arnold left the position in September of 2016.
 Barbara Loudon was hired as an interim executive director, beginning in January of 2017.

 BOARD of TRUSTEES